#WeAreUnited players reach out to California Gov. for help - WHIZ News

 “We’re just trying to weigh all of our options,” Cal defensive back Josh Drayden said.

-About a dozen players have been listed as media contacts for the #WeAreUnited movement in news releases, and they say about 400 players were part of the group chat that helped form the movement.
+About a dozen players have been listed as media contacts for the #WeAreUnited movement in news releases, and they say about 400 of their peers were part of the group chat that helped form the movement.

 Since going public, the players said, their numbers have grown.